<function>

 High performance in Julia relies heavily on specializing the computation method.
 We'll see that this specialization is unattainable in the global scope, as Julia treats global variables as potentially holding values of any type.
 In contrast, when code is wrapped in a function, the execution process begins by determining the concrete types of each function argument.
 This information is then used to infer the concrete types of all the expressions within the function body.

-When this inference succeeds, meaning all expressions have unambiguous concrete types, the function is considered type stable.
-TType stability enables Julia to specialize its computation method and generate optimized machine code.
+When this inference succeeds and all expressions have unambiguous concrete types, the function is considered type stable.
+Type stability enables Julia to specialize its computation method and generate optimized machine code.
 If, instead, expressions could potentially take on multiple concrete types, performance is substantially degraded, as Julia must consider a separate implementation for each possible type.

 For scalars and vectors, type stability essentially requires that expressions ultimately operate on primitive types.
-Examples of numeric primitive types include integers and floating-point numbers, such as Int64, Float64, and Bool.
-Thus, applying functions like sum to a Vector{Int64} or Vector{Float64} allows for full specialization, whereas applying them to a Vector{Any} prevents it.
+Examples of numeric primitive types include integers and floating-point numbers, such as Int64

 The rest of this section is dedicated to operators and functions for working with types.
-Specifically, we'll introduce the operator <:, which checks whether a given type is a subtype of another, and then explore ways to constrain a variable to certain types.
+Specifically, we'll introduce the operator <:

 It's possible that you won't need to apply any of the techniques we present, as Julia automatically attempts to infer types when functions are called.
 Nonetheless, understanding these operators is essential for grasping upcoming material.